This post is also available in Nederlands

 A disappointing result

 I brought fourteen items to Kiki yesterday.
 I had made a list on my phone because I like to know exactly which items of clothing they buy and which they don’t.
 Of the fourteen items they finally bought… Five.

 What a disappointment.
-Of course I had not been to Kiki before, so I thought, too bad, but it was a lesson learned.
+Of course I had not sold to Kiki before, so I thought, too bad, but it was a lesson learned.
 Still it didn’t sit well with me.
 The receipt was not detailed at all, which made my analysis more difficult.
 At first I thought that the first and last item “OD” meant something like Disney, because I brought a Disney World shirt and an Animal Kingdom sweater of which I was almost certain they’d take it.
-Later I learned that there was no “OD”, but “OP”.
-One-piece or dress.
+Later I learned that it didn’t say “OD”, but “OP”.
+One-piece, or dress.
 Anyway.
 I studied the scribbles in kawaii handwriting and added the prices to my list.
 And then I opened Instagram this morning.

 “Hey, those are my dresses!”

 “Eh?
 Left one-piece, ¥3500?
 Right one-piece, ¥3200?!
 But my receipt says …?”

 I looked at my receipt.
 I was not allowed to take it with me (strange, New York Joe always gives me a receipt?), but I had taken a photo.